Zuo Dabin: Early life and education

-Zuo was born on October 22, 1943 in Xingyang, Henan, to Zuo Zonglian (左宗濂), a major general under the leadership of Cheng Qian in the KMT troops and magistrate of Ru County (1940–1943) and Xingyang County (1943–1945), and Zheng Fuqiu (郑福秋), a Xiang opera performer.
+Zuo was born on October 22, 1943, in Xingyang, Henan, to Zuo Zonglian (左宗濂), a major general under the leadership of Cheng Qian in the KMT troops and magistrate of Ru County (1940–1943) and Xingyang County (1943–1945), and Zheng Fuqiu (郑福秋), a Xiang opera performer.
 She has an elder sister.
 Her ancestral home is in Changsha, Hunan.
 In 1954 she was accepted to Hunan Drama School, majoring in Xiang opera.
 After graduation, she was assigned to Hunan Opera Theatre as an actress.

 Acting career

 In 1959, when Mao Zedong returned to Hunan, she performed For Life or for Death.
 After the performance, Mao Zedong invited her to dance.

-In 1966, the Cultural Revolution broke out, she was denounced as a "shoots of revisionism" because her father once served in the KMT army.
+In 1966, the Cultural Revolution broke out, she was denounced as a "shoots of revisionism" because her father once served in the National Revolutionary Army.
 She was sent to the Dao County to do farm works for two years.

 In 1973, she made her film debut in Song of Teacher, playing Yu Ying.
 Jiang Qing criticizes her "acting like a young mistress of the house!
 The film is a poisonous grass!"
 On August 4 of that same year, she made a review at the Beijing Exhibition Hall.
 After watching the film, Mao Zedong said: "What is the 'big poisonous grass'?
 What's wrong with it?"
 Mao Zedong's speech lessened her criticism.

 In 1976, at the age of 33, she acted as Guanyin in The Legend of Chasing Fish.
 After watching the opera, director Yang Jie felt very satisfied.
 In 1982, Yang Jie invited her to portray Guanyin in Journey to the West, adapted from Ming dynasty novelist Wu Cheng'en's classical novel of the same title.
 The series was one of the most watched ones in mainland China in that year.

-She joined the Communist Party of China in 1984.
+She joined the Chinese Communist Party in 1984.

 Since 2003, she taught at Hunan Vocational College of Art and Hunan Opera Theatre.